 Thirty participants rated the prototype of Mobile Application of PMW Temple using the Likert 5 point scales of 1 (very poor) to 5 (very good).
-The results are shown in Table 11.
 The overall rating in user interface and design was 4.22.
 All participant agreed that the mobile application uses appropriate and clear illustrations (x = 5.00).
 The issues that needed to be improved were name of menu could be understood (x = 3.58), clean and simple screen layout (x = 3.83), and menus were placed in the appropriate position and easy to use (x = 3.92).
 The research improved the design following the suggestions.
 A one sample t-test showed that the mean rating was better than 4.0 at p < 0.05.

 5.3 Application Satisfaction Results

-Table 12 presents the satisfaction study results of 30 Thai tourists and 30 foreign tourists after using the PMW mobile application.